amjltc295/General-Game-Player/README.md

 ## Overview
 This project is a practice of Deep Q Learning algorithm and some experiments with the screen adjacency.

-I want to reproduce the results in [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)
+I want to repeat the results in [Playing Atari with Deep Reinforcement Learning](https://www.cs.toronto.edu/~vmnih/docs/dqn.pdf)

 Modify DQN from [DeepLearningFlappyBird](https://github.com/yenchenlin1994/DeepLearningFlappyBird.git)